yahav876/gitops-terraform-k8s-helm/README.md

 The product owners are all about the new buzz word: GitOps!
-For this assignment, you will need to create a new Kubernetes cluster on AWS, deploy a monitoring tool using Helm chart and go everything the GitOps way.
+For this project, I will create a new Kubernetes cluster on AWS, deploy a monitoring tool using Helm chart and go everything the GitOps way.